kwhiggins27/amphibian-TAS2R/scripts/coordinate_analysis/README_coordinate.md

 These scripts assume that the gene identification pipeline has already been run for a list of accession numbers, generating a particular file tree structure containing output files of a certain format

 ## How to use
-For all batched files:
-  Update email address (line 4) and desired notification settings (line 3)
-  Update location of output and error files (lines 10-11).
-  Don't change job name (line 2) without careful thought.
-Many jobs reference each other using this identifier.
 ### Identifying clusters
-batch_find_clusters_nearest_neighbor.sh runs cluster_pipeline_nearest_neighbor.sh which runs cluster_pipeline_nearest_neighbor.py for all accession numbers in accessions_to_keep.txt

-#### batch_find_clusters_window.sh
+Run scripts in the order listed below.
+Be sure to enable conda environment specified in scripts/phylogenetics/requirements.txt.

-#### find_clusters_window.py
+#### batch_find_clusters_window.sh runs find_clusters_window.py

-#### batch_find_clusters_nearest_neighbor.sh:
-  Header changes as above
-  Line 15: update size of allowed window between genes (I used 100kb, 200kb, 500kb, 1mb, 2mb, or 5mb).
+  Line 13: update size of allowed window between genes (I used 100kb, 200kb, 500kb, 1mb, 2mb, or 5mb).
 Note that this expects a number with no letter abbreviations (ex: 10000 rather than 10kb)
-  Line 26: update path to list of accession numbers to analyze
+  Line 21: update path to list of accession numbers to analyze

-  Both unix scripts need to be in the same directory.
-If not, update line 21.
-  Line 24: update location of desired list of failures
-#### cluster_pipeline_nearest_neighbor.sh
-  Header changes as above
-  Line 60: update desired location of summary output file 1 (which will be added to with every run)
-  Line 65: update location of python script.
-#### cluster_pipeline_nearest_neighbor.py
+#### batch_find_clusters_nearest_neighbor.sh runs cluster_pipeline_nearest_neighbor.sh which runs cluster_pipeline_nearest_neighbor.py
+  Line 13: update size of allowed window between genes (I used 100kb, 200kb, 500kb, 1mb, 2mb, or 5mb).
+Note that this expects a number with no letter abbreviations (ex: 10000 rather than 10kb)
-  Line 14: update location of pipeline subdirectories
+  Line 22: update path to list of accession numbers to analyze

-  Line 158: update desired location of summary output file 2 (similar to in previous script but with more information)
-batch_find_clusters_median_method.sh runs find_clusters_median_method.py for all accession numbers in accessions_to_keep.txt
+#### batch_find_clusters_median_method.sh runs find_clusters_median_method.py
-#### batch_find_clusters_median_method.sh
-  Header changes as above
+  Line 13: update size of allowed window between genes (I used 100kb, 200kb, 500kb, 1mb, 2mb, or 5mb).
+Note that this expects a number with no letter abbreviations (ex: 10000 rather than 10kb)
-  Line 23: update path to list of accession numbers to analyze
+  Line 22: update path to list of accession numbers to analyze
-  Both scripts need to be in the same directory.
-If not, update line 18.
-  Line 21: update location of desired list of failures
-#### find_clusters_median_method.py
-  Lines 12 and 15: update general location of pipeline output gtfs for each accession
-  Line 47: making a sorted gtf in same directory as pipeline output.
-Make location match.
-  Line 289: set location of output file with full details on split clusters (not used often).
-  Line 292: set location of key output file.

 ### Summarizing cluster coordinates and gene coordinates
 #### coordinates_of_singleton_cluster.py
   Creates singletons.bed and clusters.bed in the original pipeline subdirectories
-  Line 10: update location of pipeline subdirectories
   Line 14: update the name of your output file from your preferred cluster identification run (I used fixed window 100kb)
-  Line 15: if you changed the default name of your pipeline's gtf file, change here to match
   Line 65: update to reflect list of accessions to analyze

 #### expand_coordinates.py
   Adds a window around each singleton or cluster.
 Used for repeat element analysis (see below).
   Line 6: update to reflect list of accessions to analyze
-  Line 13 and 54: update to reflect location of output singletons and clusters files, respectively, from coordinates_of_singleton_cluster.py
-  Lines 48 and 84: update for location of desired output files.
   Lines 34, 43, 70, 79: update with desired window (here 100kb)

 #### chr_length_v2_simple.sh
 Finds the length of each chromosome in each genome file.
 This takes a while to run but it can process big genomes (just make sure you point to the original genome, not the one that has been split).
 Output is a file called chromsizes.csv in each pipeline directory.
-  Line 15: point towards generic location of gene identification pipeline directory
-  Line 21: point towards generic location of genome
-  Line 22: alternate used for big genomes
-  Line 36: point towards list of accessions to use
+  Line 28: point towards list of accessions to use
-  Line 37: alternate used for big genomes

 #### check_where_genes_v4.py
   Header changes as above
-  Line 18: set threshold below which a chromosome will be labeled as "short" and not included in the main analysis.
+  Line 16: set threshold below which a chromosome will be labeled as "short" and not included in the main analysis.
-  Line 19: currently set to 0.1.
+  Line 17: currently set to 0.1.
 This means that if the gene falls within the first 10% or last 10% of the length of the chromosome, it will be called a "near ends" gene
-  Lines 21-22: set output file locations
-  Line 25: list of accessions to include
+  Line 23: list of accessions to include
-  Line 30: point towards the generic folder output from your gene identification pipeline

 #### is_gene_near_end.R creates plots Fig. 2E
   Line 7: set working directory where files will be saved